hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 ---
 layout: page
-title: We Aren't Just Computers (and We Don't Even Know What We Don't Know)
+title: We Aren't Just Computers
 summary: If people are just computers, then why do we have morality?
 author:  AaronHertzmann
 image: /images/wica/bradford_viewers.jpg